 The actual name of the location has been modified.

 The establishment of the General Hospital for the Insane (GHI) was the first significant public commitment to institutional care for the psychologically unwell in the state.
-1 4 Before the establishment of GHI, mental disorders were deemed incurable and were regarded as a symptom of criminal behaviour.
+1 4 Before the establishment of GHI, mental disorders were deemed incurable and were regarded as a symptom of criminal behavior.
 Individuals were met with physical restraints and punishment rather than treated for their mental illnesses.
-Additionally, the mentally ill were often kept in jails and prisons, reinforcing the association between mental illness and criminal behaviour.
+Additionally, the mentally ill were often kept in jails and prisons, reinforcing the association between mental illness and criminal behavior.

 For those who could afford such care, private asylums, such as the Hartford Retreat, offered some hope.
 1 4 Founded in part by the state, the Retreat was unsuitable for the care of the large numbers of the state’s indigent insane.

 Legislative committees in 1838 and 1840 investigated alternatives for housing the state’s mentally ill.
 1 Both committees suggested the construction of such a state-supported facility, and a site, Fort Hill, was selected.
 In 1865, the Joint Select Committee met to discuss the resources required for such a hospital.
 4 Dorothea Dix, a nationally known mental health advocate, supported the effort.
 With her support, the General Assembly passed the Act to Create a Hospital for the Insane in the State of Connecticut in 1866.

 The state accepted a 150-acre tract offered by a nearby town that was once part of the Town Farms, an almshouse.
 1 The almshouse had housed the local poor and insane under one location.
 An adjacent 80 acres was purchased to have a larger continuous tract of land.